 Mankin Ryujin Seiko Inari Shrine can be visited on the first floor of Shiseido Main Office building during the stamp rally event.
 Komparu Inari Shrine can also be visited at a Otabisho (temporary resting point) from August 1 during the Nohgaku Komparu Matsuri festival.

+I am sure that anyone who goes around all of the shrines will become a fan of each deity.
+Of course some may find a favorite.
 The next time we come to Ginza, we can drop by a shrine close to our destination.
 Ogikubo san, what impressed you most exploring Inari Shrines in Ginza?

 Ogikubo